-This year’s conference is themed ‘Education’.
-We are putting together a packed agenda that speaks to current issues facing families and individuals living with 22q11DS.
+The 2018 conference was themed ‘Education’.
+The packed agenda spoke to current issues facing families and individuals living with 22q11DS.

 See the program and read about our presenters…